ar-visions/A/README.md

 # A-type runtime
 A-type is a C-based object system designed for clear maintainable code that is reflective and adaptive.
 Use familiar OOP patterns in C with less boilerplate.
-Far more leniant than most Object-Oriented languages, so less code can do more.
-Reflective API and meta types allow for sophisticated controls in compact code.
-The result of that is scalable performance.
+Far more leniant than most Object-Oriented languages.
+It's in C, and here less code can do more.
+Just add a few macros.
+Reflective members of classes, enums methods and props enable for sophisticated control in compact design.
+The result of that is scalable performance you can take to more platforms.
 It's javascript meeting C and python in self expanding fashion.

 <a href="https://github.com/ar-visions/A/actions/workflows/build.yml">
   <img src="https://github.com/ar-visions/A/actions/workflows/build.yml/badge.svg" alt="A-type build" width="444">